harsh183/sail21-whacky-web-bots/slides.md

 # Setup Python (15 minutes)

 - Windows: https://www.python.org/downloads/windows/ (select installer and make sure to add to path). https://phoenixnap.com/kb/how-to-install-python-3-windows - this guide is pretty useful too.
 - MacOSX: https://docs.python-guide.org/starting/install3/osx/
 - Linux: https://docs.python-guide.org/starting/install3/linux/
+- Do `python --version` to check which you got.
+If it says `2.x` then you will have to use `python3 scriptname.py`

 ---